Every year, the United States welcomes foreign exchange students from all over the world.

 What Should I Consider Before Hosting a Foreign Exchange Student?

 Deciding to host an exchange student is exciting, can bring lifelong memories, and comes with a few new responsibilities.
 To help you and your family get the most out of the experience we have compiled these key questions for you to consider beforehand:

 How Long Do I Want to Host a Student?

 As we mentioned earlier, the length of hosting an international student can vary greatly, from one week to an entire academic year.
 You should consider how much time you can and want to commit to hosting.

 Which Type of Student do I Want to Host?

-With StudentRoomStay, you can host a college exchange student or high school student.
+With StudentRoomStay Concierge, you can host a college exchange student or high school student.
 It’s worth considering your ideal age range for a student.
 There will be different levels of responsibility, student needs and expectations.